nyc-crh/site/content/gallery/iris-morales.md

 closeRdLink:
 eventname: The Young Lords party creates spaces for members to study history and politics.
 caption: This photo captures Young Lords Party members sitting together in a circle during a political education class.
 Iris Morales (seated at the head of the table) leads the group discussion about that week’s assigned texts.
-archive_source: >
- Reprinted in Johanna Fernández, *The Young Lords: A Radical History* (Chapel Hill: University of North Carolina Press, 2019)
+archive_source: "Reprinted in Johanna Fernández, *The Young Lords: A Radical History* (Chapel Hill: University of North Carolina Press, 2019)"
 source_link:
-copyright: Photograph by Michael Abramson, courtesy of Johanna Fernandez
+copyright: Under copyright, used with permission.
+Courtesy of Johanna Fernandez.
+Used with permission.
 categories:
 - Manhattan
 - Bronx